rahimzzz777/Python-SQL-Walmart-Sales-Analysis/README.md

 2. Which product category receives the highest average rating in each branch?
 3. Which day of the week is busiest for each branch?
 4. Which payment method is associated with the highest quantity of products sold?
-5. Which product categories receive the highest ratings in each city?
+5. Which product categories receive the highest customer ratings in each city?
 6. Which product categories generate the highest profit?
 7. Which payment method is most preferred in each branch?
-8. Which sales shift (Morning, Afternoon, Evening) generates the highest sales?
+8. Which sales shift (Morning, Afternoon, and Evening) generates the highest sales?
 9. How has revenue changed between 2022 and 2023?

 ---